git-user01nf/UNAM-I3691CP-WaterLeak-Ongwediva/README.md

 ## ⚙️ How It Works

 1. **User signs up / logs in** using Firebase Authentication.
-2. **Location is checked** — the app uses Expo Location API to confirm the user is within 15 km of Ongwediva Town Centre.
+2. **Location is checked** , the app uses Expo Location API to confirm the user is within 15 km of Ongwediva Town Centre.
-3. **User submits a report** by selecting a category, writing a description, and optionally attaching an image (uploaded to Cloudinary).
+3. **User submits a report** by selecting a category, writing a description, and optionally attaching an image (uploaded to firebase storage.
 4. **Report is saved** to Firestore and appears on the community feed in real time.
 5. **Other residents** can view, like, and comment on active reports.
 6. **Admin users** (town council) log in to the admin panel, where they can update report statuses and post public announcements visible to all users.